osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 Complete the following to run the container:

-1. Use the docker container image `bacnetadapter` created previously.
+1. Use the docker container image `bacnetadapter` previously created.
 2. Type the following in the command line (`sudo` may be necessary):

 	```bash
 	docker run -d --network host -v /bacnet:/usr/share/OSIsoft/ bacnetadapter
 	```

-Port `5590` is accessible from the host and you can make REST calls to BACnet Adapter from applications on the local host computer.
-In this example, all data that would be written to the container is instead written to the host directory.
-In this example the host directory is a directory on the local machine, /bacnet.
+Port `5590` is accessible from the host and you can make REST calls to the BACnet Adapter from applications on the local host computer.
+In this example, all data that would be written to the container is instead written to the host directory and the host directory is a directory on the local machine, /bacnet.
 You can specify any directory.

 ### Port number change

 To use a different port other than `5590` you can specify a `portnum` variable on the `docker run` command line.
-For example, to start up the adapter using port `6000` instead of `5590`, you would use the command line:
+For example, to start the adapter using port `6000` instead of `5590`, use the command line:

 ```bash
 docker run -d -e portnum=6000 --network host bacnetadapter